Buddy Matthews

-Matthew Adams (born 26 September 1988) is an Australian professional wrestler currently signed to All Elite Wrestling (AEW) under the ring name Buddy Matthews as a member of the stable House of Black and is one-third of the current AEW World Trios Champion with Malakai Black and Brody King in their first reign.
-He is best known for his time with WWE where he performed under the ring names Buddy Murphy and Murphy.
+Matthew Adams (born 26 September 1988) is an Australian professional wrestler.
+He is signed to All Elite Wrestling (AEW) under the ring name Buddy Matthews.
+He is a former one-time AEW World Trios Champion.
+Adams also makes appearances on the independent circuit and is best known for his time with WWE where he performed under the ring name Buddy Murphy (later shortened to Murphy).

 Prior to joining WWE, Adams wrestled primarily in his native Australia under the ring name Matt Silva, appearing with promotions such as Professional Championship Wrestling (PCW) and Melbourne City Wrestling (MCW).
 In 2013, he relocated to the United States to work for WWE, starting out in its developmental territory NXT.
 During his time in NXT, he formed a tag team with Wesley Blake that won the NXT Tag Team Championship on one occasion, making him the first Australian national to win a championship in WWE.
 In 2018, Adams was moved to WWE's main roster, appearing on 205 Live; he won the WWE Cruiserweight Championship later that year.
 He was moved to SmackDown in April 2019 and then to Raw in October 2019, where he aligned himself with Seth Rollins, leading to the duo winning the WWE Raw Tag Team Championship.
-Murphy left WWE in June 2021, subsequently wrestling for New Japan Pro-Wrestling and Major League Wrestling as "Buddy Matthews".
-Adams made his debut for All Elite Wrestling on the 23 February 2022 episode of AEW Dynamite.
+Adams was released from WWE in June 2021, and subsequently started wrestling for New Japan Pro-Wrestling and Major League Wrestling as "Buddy Matthews".
+He then made his debut for All Elite Wrestling in February 2022.

 Early life

-Matthew Adams was born on 26 September 1988 in Melbourne, Victoria, Australia.
-He attended Berwick Secondary College, where he graduated in 2005.
+Matthew Adams was born on 26 September 1988 in Melbourne, Victoria.
+He attended Berwick Secondary College, where he graduated in 2006.

 Professional wrestling career

 Early career (2007–2013)

 Adams was trained by Carlo Cannon.
 He made his debut on 8 September 2007 as "Matt Silva", at Professional Championship Wrestling (PCW), where he teamed with Jacko Lantern to defeat Adam Brooks and Diaz.
 He won the PCW State Championship by defeating Danny Psycho on 3 December 2010.
-He was also a mainstay in Melbourne City Wrestling (MCW), where he won the MCW Heavyweight Championship by defeating Slex on 28 January 2012.
+He was also a mainstay in Melbourne City Wrestling (MCW), where he won the MCW World Heavyweight Championship by defeating Slex on 28 January 2012.
 He held the championship for 293 days.